 Villava (Basque: Atarrabia) is a town and municipality located in the province and autonomous community of Navarre, northern Spain.
 The population is about 10,000, and the town is located 4 km away from Pamplona, the capital of Navarre.
 The village was founded in 1184 by King Sancho VI the Wise of Navarre.
-For several centuries, Villava was just a little town, but in the 60s, it grew considerably and became an important industrial suburb of Pamplona.
-The area of the town is small (just 1 square km), and due to this fact it is not expected to continue growing.
+For several centuries, Villava was just a little town, but in the 1960s, it grew considerably and became an important industrial suburb of Pamplona.
+The area of the town is small (just 1 square km), and thus it is not expected to continue growing.
 It has a large industrial area dedicated mainly to the paper industry, informatics and bus assembly.
-The town has a good commercial area and because of that the town is alive.
+The town has a good commercial area.

 Albergue de Villava is a hostel located by Ulzama River in Villava, a 10-minute bus ride from Pamplona.
 Free WiFi access is available.